GoesToEleven/golang-web-dev/031_AWS/03/README.md

 ## ELB (load balancer) security group
   - allow HTTP port 80 accessible from anywhere
 1. EC2 / security groups / create security group
-  - name: load-balancer
+  - name: load-balancer-sg
   - description: allows access from anywhere on HTTP port 80
   - VPC: default
 1. **Add rule**
   - HTTP TCP 80 Anywhere
   - create
-1. copy **Group ID** from the "load-balancer" security group we just created
+1. copy **Group ID** from the "load-balancer-sg" security group we just created
-  - we will need it to define that the web-tier should only accept traffic from the load-balancer
+  - we will need it to define that the web servers should only accept traffic from the load-balancer

 ## Web server security group
   - allow HTTP port 80 accessible from ELB (load balancer)
   - allow MySQL/TCP port 3306 only from web servers
 1. EC2 / security groups / create security group
-  - name: web-servers
+  - name: web-servers-sg
   - description: allows access from ELB load-balancer
   - VPC: default
 1. **Add rule**
-  - HTTP TCP 80 Custom IP ```<load-balancer Group ID>```
+  - HTTP TCP 80 Custom IP ```<load-balancer-sg Group ID>```
   - create
-1. copy **Group ID** from the "web-servers" security group we just created
+1. copy **Group ID** from the "web-servers-sg" security group we just created
-  - we will need it to define that the web-servers should only accept traffic from the load-balancer **AND** MySql
+  - we will need it to define another rule
 1. Inbound
 1. **Add rule**
-  - MySql TCP 3306 Custom IP ```<web-servers Group ID>```
+  - MySql TCP 3306 Custom IP ```<web-servers-sg Group ID>```
 1. **Add rule**
   - SSH TCP 22 My IP
+1. any service belonging to the load-balancer-sg security group can accept traffic from:
+  - the load-balancer **OR**
+  - TCP port 3306 traffic from services belonging to "web-servers-sg" security group **OR**
+  - an EC2 instance (web server) belonging to the "web-servers-sg" security group **OR**
+  - SSH from a specific IP

 # Load balancer
 1. EC2 / Load balancers / Create load balancer